napari/napari-animation/README.md

 ```

 ## Examples
-Examples can be found in our [examples](examples) folder.
+Examples can be found in our [Examples gallery](https://napari-animation.github.io/gallery) folder.
 Simple examples for both interactive and headless
 use of the plugin follow.

 ## Contributing